geOrchestra is a complete Spatial Data Infrastructure solution.

 - you could also use the generic wars with their "datadir", as an alternate method.
 The above packages provide both.

-- finally, building from the sources is the most flexible solution.
-You get custom WAR files, packages or docker images that you can deploy to dev, test, or production servers.
+- finally, building from the sources is also possible, but only relevant when customizations are needed.
+One gets custom WAR files, packages or docker images that can be deployed to dev, test, or production servers.

 If you opt for the middleware setup by yourself, there are several optimizations, good practices and tutorials that are worth reading.
 Note that the minimum system requirement is 2 cores and 8Gb RAM, but we recommend at least 4 cores and 16 Gb RAM for a production instance.
 More RAM is of course better !